workingbetter/workingbetter.github.io/README.md

 ## Introduction

 Greetings!
-I'm Michael Bogale, a Junior AI/Data Scientist dedicated to leveraging cutting-edge technologies to drive innovation and solve complex challenges.
+I'm Michael Bogale, a Junior AI/Data Scientist also an Engineer dedicated to leveraging cutting-edge technologies to drive innovation and solve complex challenges.
 With a solid background in artificial intelligence and data science, I bring a relentless passion for problem-solving and optimization to every project I undertake.
 This portfolio offers a glimpse into my diverse skill set and showcases the projects I've worked on.
 Feel free to dive in to explore how I can contribute to your team's success!

 ## About Me